zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-plus.md

 }
 ```

-AutoSave audit in your database
+Autosave audit in your database

 ```csharp